shreyashsalwe23/shreyashsalwe23/README.md

 #### **CodeBook – Python-Based Social Coding Platform**
-A social media application for coders, built entirely with Python (no external libraries).
-Implemented features like posting, following, and comment interaction using core Python.
+CodeBook is an end-to-end recommendation system built using pure Python (no external libraries).
+It processes raw user-data, performs cleaning, analyses relationships, and generates two distinct recommendation features:
+People You May Know
+Pages You Might Like
 🔗 [View Project on GitHub](https://github.com/shreyashsalwe23/CodeBook.git)